 Dr Phillip Duke is an Orthopaedic Surgeon who specialises in shoulder, hand and upper limb surgery, including shoulder arthroscopy and arthroplasty.

-He will now focus on research and teaching.
+He will now focus on research and teaching as well as maintaining his interest in medico-legal assessment and reporting.

 He will remain available for follow-up of current surgical patients and for long term research follow-up of shoulder replacement patients.